 Most of our notices go out only by email so please let those without email know what will be happening.
 All of our events are open to members, associates and guests.

-If you would like to be on a list to be called please call Sandy Hansen, 331-1456, email@example.com.
+If you know someone that would like to be on a list to be called please contact Sandy Hansen, 331-1456, or email@example.com.
 Feel free to leave a message.

 Place: Jewish Community Center on Wyoming Avenue

 Please make your reservation by responding to this email or by calling Sandy Hansen at 331-1456

 "Albuquerque Chapter past president Lisa Lenard-Cook returns to talk about the seeds of her novel DISSONANCE, being reissued by Santa Fe Writers Project in September."

 Dissonance, my first novel, won the Jim Sagel Prize for the Novel while in manuscript.
 After its publication

 by the University of New Mexico Press in 2003, it was selected as a book of the year by such diverse

 libraries as the Tucson-Pima County Public Library & the Cincinnati Public Library.
 In 2004, the book was both a NPR Performance Today